Barco India is now Great Place to Work-Certified

-The evaluation is conducted on the audit of a company's Human Resources practices and policies as well as anonymous feedback from employees on the organizational culture.
-After a rigorous assessment, companies that nurture an attractive, trustworthy, and rewarding culture get the qualification.

-Rajiv Bhalla, Vice President Sales & Large Video Wall Experience, Barco APAC India said, "Being recognized as a Great Place to Work for the third time is truly an accomplishment.
+Rajiv Bhalla, Managing Director India & Vice President Large Video Wall Experience (APAC), Barco said, "Being recognized as a Great Place to Work for the third time is truly an accomplishment.
 I firmly believe that it is an outcome of our efforts towards driving change with a strong "Will-to-Win" as ONE Barco.
 This is just one step towards our transformational journey of 'enabling brighter outcomes' together, in all we do."

 The Institute's research shows that great workplaces are characterized by great leadership, consistent employee experience, and sustainable financial performance.
 These organizations can deliver a consistent experience to all their employees irrespective of their role, gender, tenure, or level.
 Their leaders believe in the vision of creating and sustaining a Great Place to Work FOR ALL and role models being 'FOR ALL' Leaders.